fralau/yamlpp/webdoc/docs/reference.md

 - **Jinja**: The templating engine that is used to calculate ➙ values in YAMLpp (see [documentation](https://jinja.palletsprojects.com/)).

-- **Module**: An imported piece of Python code (file or package) that provides variables, functions and [filters](https://jinja.palletsprojects.com/en/stable/templates/#filters) to the ➙ Jinja environment.
+- **Module**: An imported piece of Python code (file or package) that provides variables, ➙ Python functions and [filters](https://jinja.palletsprojects.com/en/stable/templates/#filters) to the ➙ Jinja environment, for evaluating ➙ expressions.

+- **Python Function**: a function (in the sense of the language Python) that can be used in ➙ expressions.

 - **Frame**: a mapping of variables and functions, to be used by YAMLpp when evaluating Jinja expressions.

 - **Frame Stack**: the dynamically generated stack of all ➙ frames currently active.
 The stack is _not_ dependent on the structure of the data tree; it is built by explicit ➙ constructs found on that tree, such as importing a ➙ module, or creating a new ➙ frame.
-In other words, if none of these constructs are found in a tree, the frame stack does not change (it always exposes the same frame).
+In other words, if none of these constructs are found in a tree, the frame stack remains the same (all variables are stored in that frame).

 - **Variable**: an item stored a frame;
   it has a name (➙ key) and a ➙ value.
+A variable can be a ➙ scalar, ➙ a mapping, ➙ a sequence, a YAMLpp ➙ function, or a ➙ Python function.

 - **(Lexical) Scope**: the filter saying which variables the YAMLpp program currently